lapeju99/DSA-Portfolio/README.md

 ## Question 2  Top & Bottom 3 Regions by Sales

 ### Top 3 Regions by Sales:
-Ontario, Alberta, and Quebec led in total revenue.
+West, Ontario, and Prairie led in total revenue.

 ### Bottom 3 Regions by Sales:
-Manitoba, Nova Scotia, and British Columbia recorded the lowest sales.
+Nunavut, NorthWest Territories, and Yukon recorded the lowest sales.

 SELECT TOP 3 Region, SUM(DISTINCT Sales) AS TotalSales